kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 Now that you have a Chainweb node binary ready to run, you should review the default configuration options and the default values.
 Configuration options and settings control many types of node behavior, operation, and features.
-For example, you can use configuration options to enable or disable telemetry for the node.
+For example, you can use configuration options to enable or disable the backup API for the node.
 You can also modify configuration settings to change the logging level for node messages.

 To review the default node configuration: